AI2HU/gego/README.md

 Gego uses several strategies for optimal performance:

-1. **Pre-aggregated Statistics**: Statistics are updated asynchronously when responses are created
+1. **Hybrid Database**: SQLite for fast configuration queries, MongoDB for scalable analytics
+2. **On-demand Statistics**: Keyword statistics are calculated dynamically from response data
-2. **Indexed Queries**: All common queries are backed by MongoDB indexes
+3. **Indexed Queries**: All common queries are backed by database indexes
-3. **Concurrent Execution**: Prompts are executed in parallel across LLMs
+4. **Concurrent Execution**: Prompts are executed in parallel across LLMs
-4. **Caching**: Keyword extraction patterns are compiled once and reused
+5. **Caching**: Keyword extraction patterns are compiled once and reused

 ## Contributing